 Gaza Airdrop Kills 5 After Parachute Fails To Deploy

-The humanitarian air drops into the Strip have allegedly claimed their first victims.
+The humanitarian air drops into the Gaza Strip have allegedly claimed their first victims.

 The aerial resupply to provide aid to Palestinians was met with skepticism from critics of the administration’s Israeli policy.
 Liberal journalist Ken Klippenstein described the operation as a “publicity stunt” while President Biden scrambles to secure a cease-fire.
 Despite the government’s penchant for incompetence, Klippenstein believed it could be accomplished without casualties.

-That no longer appears to be feasible, as the -run Gaza Ministry announced on Friday that a crate with a malfunctioning parachute killed five Palestinian children.
-(RELATED: Heavily Armed Gangs Try To Seize Control Of Country's Largest Airport)
+That no longer appears to be feasible, as the Hamas-run Gaza Health Ministry announced on Friday that a crate with a malfunctioning parachute killed five Palestinian children.
+(RELATED: Heavily Armed Gangs Try To Seize Control Of Country’s Largest Airport)

 As CNN reports: